Serve the Public Good

 When applying to federal positions, you will need to create a federal resume.
 Federal resumes are different than the traditional resume Career Services advises.
 USAJOBS often hosts webinars about how to write federal resumes.
 Watch a USAJOBS YouTube tutorial about federal resumes and read more about resumes and what to include from the USAJOBS website.

 Not all federal jobs are posted through USAJobs.
-Review the list of Excepted Service Agencies to learn about the hiring process of the entities not listed on USAJobs.
+Google to find the list of Excepted Service Agencies to learn about the hiring process of the entities not listed on USAJobs.

 State Job Applications